OSU-BMBL/micah/README.md

 ### 4. Running

 #### 4.1 Assess the metabolic and phylogenetic relations
 This step is to assess metabolic and phylogenetic relations among microbial species.
-If you have metabolic and phylogenetic relation matrices, please skip this.
+If you have metabolic and phylogenetic relation matrices, please skip this step.

 	python ./extract_metabolic_relation.py -input ./data/tcma.csv